Maths at Tudor- 'From Strong Foundations'

 - Each class has additional adults support who take an active part in the teaching of the lesson/ concepts

 - Interventions are swiftly delivered following identification of need.
 These will be short-term and sharply focussed upon specific needs.
-Leaders will regularly assesses the impact of these as part of the school monitoring and evaluation cycle (see policy)
+Leaders will regularly assess the impact of these as part of the school monitoring and evaluation cycle (see policy)

 - Staff understand that stretch and challenge are achieved through increasing opportunities for pupils to work deeply and broadly within each area of mathematics.